htefera/Apache-Spark-SQL-for-Data-Analysts/README.md

 # [Apache Spark SQL for Data Analysts](https://www.coursera.org/learn/apache-spark-sql-for-data-analysts/home/welcome)

-### About this Course

-Tools and Technologys
+### Tools and Technologys

 * Apache SQL
 * Databricks community edition
-* SQL
-* Relational Databases
+* Relational Databases and SQL
 * Datawarehouse and Delta lakes

 The following are the the two core objectives of the course

-* Ingest, transform, and query data to extract valuable insights.

 * Leverage existing SQL skills to start working with Apache Spark.
+* Be able to use Spark SQL and Delta Lake to ingest, transform, and query data to extract valuable insights
 *

 The course is organized as follows